jsherman918/Crowdfund-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/106030704/226998562-4ad6c672-0dfa-49b3-a325-b77223759cad.png)

 Given that only 13.7% of offerings are successful, investing would be a risky endevour.
 A precision closer to 90% would have been ideal in order to risk captial.
 A precision of 69% is a start, but we likely will need more data such as marketing budgets, cash reserves, net income, and experience of senior leadership.

+## Recommendations

+We want to focus our investment:
+1. Real Estate and Construction Industry
+2. Revenue generating companies (not pre-rev) with a $20-$25M valuation
+3. Utilize a preferred equity offering structure
+4. Set the minimum investment to $500

+## For More Information

+contact Jake Sherman at jsherman918@yahoo.com

+## Repository Structure

+├── Companies Search Export (1).csv
+├── Crowdfund Analysis.ipynb
+├── Crowdfunding Analysis.pdf
+├── README.md